 - The sac-like body covering behind the head of an octopus is known as the mantle.
 The vital organs are located under the mantle.

 - Many octopuses release ink from an ink sac when they are threatened.
 The ink contains concentrated melanin, the same pigment that colours our skin and hair.
 The release of a cloud of ink confuses predators, allowing the octopus to escape.

 Some More Features

-- Most octopuses have a well developed eye which has an iris, a lens, and a retina, like our eyes.
+- Most octopuses have a well developed eye that has an iris, a lens, and a retina, like our eyes.
 Octopus eyes are believed to have evolved independently from those of humans.

 - An octopus has three hearts.

 - Octopuses move by crawling over the ground or by swimming.
 Some swim by a type of jet propulsion.
 They absorb water through the opening in their mantle and then expel it forcefully through their siphon.

 - At least two thirds of an octopus's neurons, or nerve cells, enter its arms.
 The arms can even perform jobs when separated from their owner (for a limited time).

 - At least some species of octopus can solve problems and puzzles, learn new things, and use tools.

 - During mating, the male inserts a packet of sperm into the female's body with a specialized arm called a hectocotylus.
 Sometimes he detaches the arm with its sperm and gives it to the female to store until later.

-- Fertlization takes place inside the female's body.
+- Fertilization takes place inside the female's body.

 - Once the eggs are laid, the female cares for them until they hatch.
 She then leaves the youngsters to their fate.